 Lenticular printing relies greatly on the foundation of lenticular lenses, and the lenticular images they bear.

 A lenticular image is created by combining two or more desired images to be used in the printing process.
-They are built using a thorough method called interlacing, where two or more images are divided into tiny strips and then combined as a single image through numerous specific arrangements.
+They are built using a thorough method called interlacing, where two or more images are divided into tiny strips.
+They are then combined as a single image through numerous specific arrangements.
 When partnered with the lenticular lenses, these varying arrangements shape how the desired effects are seen by the viewer.

 For example, strips arranged horizontally will create different effects as opposed to the strips that are arranged vertically.
 The difference lies in the binocular disparity or the dissimilar image location of your eyes.
 Simply put, it affects how the images are seen individually by your left and right eye, thus dictating the effect of the lenticular print.

 When the desired effect is chosen and the lenticular images are processed, they are then printed for their intended purpose.
-From sports merchandises to business cards, lenticular prints have graced the magazine cover of Rolling Stones to movie classic movie posters like Matrix and Species II.
+From sports merchandises to business cards, lenticular prints have been in the spotlight.
+They graced the magazine cover of Rolling Stones and classic movie posters like Matrix and Species II.

 Types of Lenticular Prints